-Brighton and Hove, as a Teaching Partnership authority, is committed to excellence in social work education and practice development.
+Brighton and Hove is committed to excellence in social work education and practice development.
 We’ve invested in people and in systems to help you thrive as a social worker.
-We offer comprehensive continuing professional development opportunities, including your ASYE, the chance to train as a practice educator, an Approved Mental Health Practitioner and DoLS Best Interests assessor, depending on your aspirations.
+We offer comprehensive continuing professional development opportunities, including your ASYE, the chance to train as a practice educator, an Approved Mental Health Practitioner, depending on your interests.

-Brighton is a challenging and rewarding place to work, our demographic is unique and you’ll need to show that you have experience of working with diverse and complex situations and multi-disciplinary contexts.
-You will need to have had some experience of completing assessments under the Care Act.
-You’ll need to show us that you know how to work with Section 42 of that Act, and that you have had experience of working with people protected by the DoLS and/or the wider provisions of the Mental Capacity Act.
+Brighton is a challenging and rewarding place to work, our demographic is unique and you’ll need to show that you have experience of working with diverse situations and multi-disciplinary contexts.
+You will need to have had some experience of completing assessments under the Care Act, some exposure to safeguarding work and the Mental Capacity Act.

-We also want you to be conversant about the pressures Adult Social Care is facing and might be facing in the future and we’ll want you to be able to articulate how you will work creatively to ensure that our customers can live independent and fulfilled lives.
-We need you to be motivated, organised and hard working with good IT skills.
+We want you to be conversant about the pressures Adult Social Care is facing and might be facing in the future and to be able to articulate how you will work creatively to ensure that our customers can live independent and fulfilled lives as part of stronger communities.

 If this sounds like you then we have opportunities across our Adult Social Care services.
 Opportunities may be in mental health services, older people and physical health services or hospital teams.

-Here is what this year’s NQSW’s say about working at BHCC
+Here is what NQSWs say about working at BHCC:

 ‘I was extremely surprised by the professional freedom I am given to practice how I want and I have been encouraged by everyone to try new things and be creative.
 Management have supported me and facilitated this and are always keen to give feedback.’